Linear filtering with fractional noises: large time and small noise asymptotics: The main results

 with $H\in (0,1)$.
-This function is holomorphic on the cut plane and has a jump discontinuity across the positive real semi-axis $\Real_+$.
-Nevertheless, its limits $X^+(\beta)$ and $X^-(\beta)$ at $t:=\beta>0$ coincide and their common value will be denoted by $X(\beta)$.
+This function is holomorphic on the cut plane with a jump discontinuity across the positive real semiaxis $\Real_+$.
+In the course of the proof the limits $X^+(|\beta|)$ and $X^-(|\beta|)$ are shown to coincide, and their common value will be denoted by $X(|\beta|)$.